The Reality, 2018 (La realidad, 2012, by Denise Despeyroux; my translation commissioned for performance at the Cervantes Theatre on 2 June 2018 )

 Agrippina is an urgent story of greed, politics and power in ancient Rome, from one of Spain’s most celebrated contemporary playwrights.
 It is the year 53 AD, and the city of Rome has survived the successive purges of Tiberius and Caligula.
 When Emperor Claudius divorces his wife and marries his niece Agrippina the Younger, two great Houses are fused into a single royal dynasty.
 For a time, the family is united, politics are stable and Rome is quiet.
 Determined not to led her son Nero fade into obscurity, however, Agrippina hatches a plot to place him on the throne, and unleashes a wave of violence that touches everyone in its path.

-The Cartographer, 2009, (El cartógrafo, 2009, by Juan Mayorga; my translation commissioned by INAEM, the Spanish National Institute for Performing Arts and Music)
+The Cartographer, 2009, (El cartógrafo, 2009, by Juan Mayorga; my translation commissioned by the Centro Dramático Nacional)

 During the Second World War, Warsaw’s Jewish citizens were forcibly detained by occupying German forces within a large dividing wall, separating the Jewish ghetto from the rest of the city.
 Out of this oppressive geography emerges the story of a boy and his grandfather, a master cartographer and mentor to the boy as he reveals to him a geography of resistance that re-imagines the walls that separate one person’s reality from another.
 By viewing the past as a map that delimits the present, the play highlights the invisible borders of exclusion and oppression that operate as its contours, cartographies to which we are all prone to adopting.
 Look out for the forthcoming Spanish revision by Juan Mayorga of his original play.

-Mad King Ludwig, 2008 (Rey loco, 2008, by Lourdes Ortiz; my translation commissioned for publication with Caos Editorial).
+Mad King Ludwig, 2008 (Rey loco, 2008, by Lourdes Ortiz; my translation commissioned for publication with Caos Editorial and performed at the Rose Theatre, 26 October 2007, by Rose Bruford College of Theatre and Performance).
 Buy online here

 Set in the famous palaces of Bavaria, this play weaves a rich tapestry of literary and cultural history based on rigorous historical research.
 As King Ludwig II approaches his final days, he is visited by the memory of Richard Wagner, a man with whom he shares a complicated history.
 Together, they discuss lovers, friends, enemies and opera, and as Ludwig’s last moments draw ever nearer, they are two men united by their desire to leave a lasting legacy and testament to their respective genius.